Article

 A unique new stab and flame-resistant material has been made using wool and a special synthetic fibre.
 It looks and feels like regular wool jacket fabric and is lightweight and comfortable to wear.

-The fabric is made from a core structure of knitted synthetic Vectran™ yarns with short wool fibres packed into the knitted structure.
+The fabric is made from a core structure of knitted Vectran™ yarns with short wool fibres packed into the knitted structure.
 Developed at AgResearch in Christchurch, this fabric opens up new opportunities for protective clothing where traditional stab and flame-proof fabrics would be unsuitable.

 Fibre combination provides dual protection